cradules/docker-mirror/README.md

       - To refers mirrored images every day - refresh = 1d
       - To refers mirrored every 1 week - refresh = 1w .. and so on.
       - To refresh mirrored images never - refresh = never
+- Implement helm chart so the DMI can run inside kubernetes cluster.
 - Implement support for others Cloud providers:
   - Google
   - Azure